-If you have a husky roaming around your home without many purposes, you may wonder why they’re so lazy.
+If you have a husky roaming around your home without many purposes, you may wonder why is my Husky so lazy.
 As it turns out, huskies’ laziness has multiple factors, from the owner’s personality to the influence of other dogs in the household to the environment in which they live.

 We’ll discuss some of the most common reasons why huskies are lazy and how you can fix them.
-We’ll also provide tips on encouraging your Husky to be more active and engage in fun activities to regain his energy and vitality.
+We’ll also provide tips for encouraging your Husky to be more active and engage in fun activities to regain energy and vitality.

 9 Reasons Why Is My Husky So Lazy